edes2/file-encryption-csharp/README.md

 # How ransomware operates using C#

-The medium article explaining the code: https://medium.com/@etiennedesclaux/how-a-ransomware-works-in-c-ddd0fd23b2c1
+My article explaining the code: https://medium.com/@etiennedesclaux/how-a-ransomware-works-in-c-ddd0fd23b2c1

 This ransomware was made for educational purposes.
 Do not use it in any harmful way.